-A common mistake that many owners make is being dishonest with the landlord.
-For example, the breed of a puppy isn’t always as obvious, especially to those who aren’t often exposed to dogs.
+A common mistake that many owners make is being dishonest with the landlord (It will come back to bite you!)
+For example, lying about the breed of a puppy isn’t always as obvious, especially to those who aren’t often exposed to dogs.

 That being said, there’s almost no way of deceiving your neighbors and landlord when they’ve reached physical maturity.
 It’s better to be honest than to live a lie.

 Apartment Living: German Shepherd Basic Needs

 As mentioned, German Shepherds have a lot of basic needs that need to be met if they’re going to be living in an apartment.
 Don’t expect to leave your dog at home all day and think that’s okay.
 By doing so, you’re probably going to cause more trouble in the end.

 1. Physical Exercise

 German Shepherds are herding dogs with the mentality of a working dog.
 As a result, they have a ton of excess energy that needs to be depleted on a daily basis.